 For visually distinguishing regular keyframes from different animation events or states (extremes, breakdowns, or other in-betweens) there is the possibility of applying different colors on them for visualization.

 - Breakdown state. e.g. for transitions between key poses.

-- Moving Hold (dark grey / orange diamond)
+- Moving Hold (dark gray / orange diamond)

 - A keyframe that adds a small amount of motion around a holding pose.
-In the Dope Sheet it will also draw a bar between them.
+In the Dope Sheet it will also display a bar between them.

 - Extreme (big pink diamond)

 - An 'extreme' state, or some other purpose as needed.

 - A filler or baked keyframe for keying on ones, or some other purpose as needed.